eclipse-basyx/basyx-pdf-to-aas/README.md

 # PDF to AAS

-Python libraries and scripts to extract technical data from PDFs utilizing Transformers and especially **Large Language Models (LLMs)** to format them in an **Asset Administration Shell (AAS)** submodel.
+Python library and scripts to extract technical data from PDFs utilizing transformers and especially **Large Language Models (LLMs)** to export them in an **Asset Administration Shell (AAS)** submodel.

 ## Workflow